liferay/liferay-docs/develop/tutorials/articles/140-assets/05-rendering-an-asset.markdown

 ## Prerequisites for Asset Enabling and Application

-In order to create an Asset, your application will need to have a couple of pieces in place.
+In order to asset enable your application, you will need to have a couple of pieces in place.
 First, and most fundamental, your application needs to store data which can be classified as an asset.
 Most applications will meet this requirement as they store and model some kind of data to serve their function,